CumulusNetworks/docs/content/cumulus-linux-43/Monitoring-and-Troubleshooting/Simple-Network-Management-Protocol-SNMP/Configure-SNMP.md

 ### Configure the Listening IP Addresses

-For security reasons, the listening address is set to the localhost by default so that the SNMP agent only responds to requests originating on the switch itself.
+The listening address is set to `localhost` by default so that the SNMP agent only responds to requests originating on the switch itself in the `default` vrf.
+To configure the switch to respond to requests sent to `localhost` in a `mgmt` VRF shell, see {{<link url="#snmp-and-vrfs" text="SNMP and VRFs">}}.
 You can also configure listening only on the IPv6 localhost address.
 When using IPv6 addresses or localhost, you can use a `readonly-community-v6` for SNMPv1 and SNMPv2c requests.
 For SNMPv3 requests, you can use the `username` command to restrict access.
 See {{<link url="#configure-the-snmpv3-username" text="Configure the SNMPv3 Username">}} below.

 The IP address must exist on an interface that has link UP on the switch where `snmpd` is being used.
 By default, this is set to `udp:127.0.0.1:161`, so `snmpd` only responds to requests (such as `snmpwalk`, `snmpget`, `snmpgetnext`) originating from the switch.
 A wildcard setting of *udp:161,udp6:161* forces `snmpd` to listen on all IPv4 and IPv6 interfaces for incoming SNMP requests.